 The Trip starts early on Saturday morning when we tour the city, its bridges, floating cycle paths and parklands.
-We will loop outside the city and stop regularly in suitable spaces for lesson time.
+We will loop outside the city and stop regularly in suitable spaces for lesson time and water.

 Lessons include focussing on various different stopping methods and combos of stops so that your risks are reduced and your enjoyment goes up.
 As we improve as skaters we still have to concentrate on polishing our stopping techniques (and their quality is often left behind as speed increases).

 Your skating stride will develop under Asha’s expert eye and you’ll understand better how all the components of the stride (the Push, Glide and Regroup) all work together to produce smooth, graceful and fast skating.

 All participants will be asked to suggest other skills for inclusion in the weekend and Asha will do her best to fit these into the timetable; for example: backward skating, jumps, tricks etc.

 We will skate approximately 20-30km per day which will include lesson stops.
 Lunch breaks will be en route allowing rest time and skate chat.

 Some optional “Yoga for Skaters” will also feature as Asha is an avid Yogi and 100% sure that without yoga she would not be skating (and that all skaters should have a stretching practice).

 We ask for a deposit of USD$50 to reserve your place.
 Balance payable by end November.